algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 ## Next steps

 This tutorial focuses on adding Query Suggestions to an autocomplete menu.
 Many autocomplete menus also include recent searches and possibly other items.
 Check out the guides on adding [recent searches](adding-recent-searches) and [static predefined items](sources#using-static-sources) for more information.
-To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](adding-multiple-categories).
+To learn how to display multiple sections in one autocomplete, read the [guide on adding mulitple categories in one autocomplete](adding-multiple-categories).